-The Lake Erie College of Osteopathic Medicine (LECOM) is the nation’s largest medical college and is the only Academic Health Center in the osteopathic profession.
+The Lake Erie College of Osteopathic Medicine (LECOM) is the nation’s largest medical college and is the only academic health center in the osteopathic profession.
 Physicians and administrators at the Millcreek Community Hospital saw the growing demand for more physicians and opened LECOM in 1992.
-With the college and the hospital as the core of a highly innovative medical education system based in Erie, Pa., LECOM has strived to add to the quality of life of our neighbors by bringing total health care to the community.
-The College brought a new concept in medical fitness and wellness to Erie, built a network of physician offices and has started construction on a senior living center that is introducing a new model of health care for older adults.
+With the college and the hospital as the core of a highly innovative medical education system based in Erie, Pennsylvania, LECOM has strived to add to the quality of life of our neighbors by bringing total health care to the community.
+The college brought a new concept in medical fitness and wellness to Erie, built a network of physician offices and has started construction on a senior living center that is introducing a new model of health care for older adults.
 LECOM offers innovative and affordable education in osteopathic medicine, pharmacy and dental medicine.
-From campuses in Erie and Greensburg, Pa. and Bradenton, Fla., LECOM provides student-centered pathways to prepare the next generation of health care professionals.
+From campuses in Erie and Greensburg, Pennsylvania, Bradenton, Florida, and Elmira, New York, LECOM provides student-centered pathways to prepare the next generation of health care professionals.

 LECOM Offers a Choice of Campuses in Pennsylvania and Florida

-LECOM is a private college with its main campus in Erie, PA, with an additional location, LECOM at Seton Hill, in Greensburg, PA; and LECOM Bradenton, a branch campus in Bradenton, Florida.
+LECOM is a private college with its main campus in Erie, Pennsylvania, with additional locations, LECOM at Seton Hill, in Greensburg, Pennsylvania, and LECOM at Elmira in Elmira, New York; and LECOM Bradenton, a branch campus in Bradenton, Florida.
 The nation has a growing demand for new doctors, dentists and pharmacists, and LECOM’s mission is to prepare health care professionals trained in the osteopathic tradition of competent and compassionate, whole-person primary care.